 General Education Articulation Agreements

-Pacific currently has identified breadth equivalencies with the many community colleges and universities.
-To view the equivalency, please use our online articulation agreement database (ROAR).
+Pacific currently has identified course equivalencies with the many community colleges and universities.
+To view how your classes transfer, please use our online articulation agreement database (ROAR).